Do you use RadioDJ and have a WordPress website? Are you looking for some form of web integration?

 Password: The password you chose when setting up your SQL database

-You can find out your external IP here Here
+You can find out Your external IP by clicking this button

 Try not to use “Root” for requests – See this link to create a new SQL user.